BlessPro/BlessPro/README.md

 > ❗ “Apart from Python, I do all these.”

 ---

+## 🚀 Projects That Matter

+- 🎯 **PNGenius** – Image converter tool with format, size, and AI compression (Laravel + PHP + Tailwind)
+- 🛡️ **System Tracker** – Network-based agent/server system to monitor data usage on company PCs
+- 💸 **Digital Susu** – A USSD-powered micro-savings app built for low-tech communities
+- 🪚 **Empire Kitchen**  - A workflow system built to streamline carpentry and kitchen design operations.
+- 🗂️ **Vaultflow** – Image Storage & Management System.
+        This is aecure, modern image storage application designed for efficient image management and optimized internet performance.
+- 🔄 Vault – Smart Agent for Vaultflow
+        is the lightweight agent that works alongside Vaultflow.
+It handles intelligent, bit-by-bit image uploads to adapt to varying internet conditions — ensuring that uploads are **resumable**, **bandwidth-aware**, and **power efficient**.

+---

+## 🚀 Featured Projects

+### 🧠 **PNGenius**
+Image conversion web app that supports multiple formats with a clean, responsive UI.
+**Stack:** Laravel, PHP, TailwindCSS, GD/Imagick
+[GitHub Repo Coming Soon]

+---

+### 🪚 **Empire Kitchen**
+A workflow system built to streamline carpentry and kitchen design operations.
+**Stack:** Laravel, JavaScript, MySQL
+[Private Project – Internal Use]

+---

 ### 🌐 **Live Websites I've Built**
 - 🔗 [Edge Forward Solutions](https://edgeforwardsolutions.com/)